victorarmijost/time-traker-cli/README.md

 This is the workflow which was used to design the tool:

-1. Use `rec` to start a time record.
-It will request a template (you must have some created already); and, if it is required, a description.
-It will record this information along with the initial time.
+1. Use `rec` to start a time recorder.
+It will request a template (you must have some created already); and, if it is required, a description; tt will record this information along with the initial time.
 2. Use `view` to see your current working task.
 3. Use `end` to complete your task, it will use the current time and the recored start time to calculate the worked time.
 4. Repeate the process for all you day tasks.